-- We offer free advice and informative content that is relevant to you at every stage of the procurement and implementation process.
+- We offer free advice and informative content relevant to you at every stage of the procurement and implementation process.

 How YourShortlist Works

-YourShortlist uses best practice and data insights to make business technology procurement simple, transparent, and cost-effective for buyers.
+YourShortlist uses best practices and data insights to make business technology procurement simple, transparent, and cost-effective for buyers.

 We efficiently connect our ever-expanding community of technology buyers with technology Partners who can best fulfil their project requirements.

-Our Members can trust that their recommend Partners not only meet their needs, but have been vetted and reviewed.
+Our Members can trust that their recommended Partners not only meet their needs but have been vetted and reviewed.

 Becoming part of our exclusive Members community ensures a dedicated solutions consultant will always be on hand to assist you with any projects.